YunusKaratepe/webgl-game/README.md

-# webgl-game
+# Basic Shooter Game
-webgl game for computer graphics lecture
+* This game designed with WebGL for Intorduction to Computer Graphics Lecture Project.